PUNCH: Physics-informed Uncertainty-aware Network for Coronary Hemodynamics: Materials and Methods

 \subsection{Image Processing and Intensity Extraction}

 The angiogram of each patient was processed in a standardized workflow:

-\begin{enumerate} \item \textbf{Automated vessel segmentation:} LAD centerlines were extracted using a modified SAM2-UNet \cite{xiong2026sam2} architecture with dynamic snake convolution layers \cite{qi2023dynamic} which was optimized using binary LAD segmentation masks. \item \textbf{Point tracking:} Point correspondence was established between frames within a single video, allowing consistent measurements of image intensity using the CoTracker algorithm \cite{tokmakov2023cotracker}. \item \textbf{Contrast isolation:} Multi-scale Hessian filtering was applied to enhance contrast intensity and suppress background structures. \item \textbf{Spatial calibration:} DICOM metadata were used to convert pixel coordinates to millimeters. \item \textbf{Intensity field construction:} Filtered frames were stacked over time to form a kymograph of $I(s,t)$, where $s$ denotes the arc-length along the centerline of the vessel. \end{enumerate}
+\begin{enumerate} \item \textbf{Automated vessel segmentation:} LAD centerlines were extracted using a modified SAM2-UNet architecture \cite{xiongSAM2UNetSegmentAnything2026} with dynamic snake convolution layers \cite{qiDynamicSnakeConvolution2023} which was optimized by minimizing a loss function with binary LAD segmentation masks as targets. \item \textbf{Point tracking:} Point correspondence was established between frames within a single video, allowing consistent measurements of image intensity using the LocoTrack algorithm \cite{choLocalAllPairCorrespondence2024}. \item \textbf{Contrast isolation:} Multi-scale Hessian filtering was applied to enhance contrast intensity and suppress background structures. \item \textbf{Spatial calibration:} DICOM metadata were used to convert pixel coordinates to millimeters. \item \textbf{Intensity field construction:} Filtered frames were stacked over time to form a kymograph of $I(s,t)$, where $s$ denotes the arc-length along the centerline of the vessel. \end{enumerate}

 Collocation points for evaluating physics residuals were uniformly sampled along the vessel and across time frames (10 fps) within regions of reliable tracking.
 The supervised data points corresponded to all spatiotemporal locations with valid Hessian-filtered intensity measurements.